thehyve/transmart-core/README.md

 * (If you want to regenerate all the schemas, you can replace the last three steps with `make clean_all dump files_all`).
 * If you have data changes, go to `data/postgres`.
-If you need to dump data from a table no data was being dumped before, add that table to one of the `<schema name>_list` files.
+If you need to dump data from a table no data was being dumped from before, add that table to one of the `<schema name>_list` files.
 * Run `make dump`.
 You can run `make clean_dumps` to delete all the dumps, which might be useful e.g. if you deleted tables from the lists of tables that should be dumped.